ferdinandduterte/100-Days-Of-ML-Code/README.md

 # 100-Days-Of-ML-Code

-## Day 1: July 8, 2018 (Example 1)
+## Day 1: July 8, 2018 (Face Recognition App)

-**Today's Progress:** Starting to commit myself towards learning machine learning
+**Today's Progress:** Implement an app that could be used by students and by somebodyelse like this Face Recognition App

-**Thoughts:** I wasn't able to learn intensely to the point where I could contribute and help somebodyelse
+**Thoughts:** This is my first time to share in a repo what I've been learning.
+It feels good and exciting, I will do more of this everyday for sure!

 **Link to work:** [Face Recognition App](http://www.github.com)